toumorokoshi/sprinter/docs/source/formulas.rst

 from cloning a git repository to install system packages.

-In your sprinter environment configuration, each section (aside from some reserved names) represents a configured formula, knows as a :term:`feature <feature>`.
-Here is an example:
+In your sprinter environment configuration, each section (aside from config, which is intended for environment configuration) represents a configured formula, knows as a :term:`feature <feature>`.
+Here is an
+example:

 .. code:: python

   [sub]
-  recipe = sprinter.formulas.git
+  formula = sprinter.formula.git
   url = git://github.com/Toumorokoshi/sub.git
   branch = yusuke
   rc = temp=`pwd`; cd %(sub:root_dir)s/libexec && . sub-init2 && cd $tmp

 This section:

-* utilizes the standard sprinter git recipe
+* utilizes the standard sprinter git formula
 * clones a git repo from the url specified
 * checks out a specific branch yusuke
 * adds the initialization command to the environment's .rc script

-Configuration parameters vary from recipe to recipe, so look at the documentation to figure out which parameters are available to you.
+Configuration parameters vary from formula to formula, so look at the documentation to figure out which parameters are available to you.

 Now let's talk more about formulas in detail.

 Where to find formulas
 ----------------------
+Formulas are either included in the sprinter standard library, or can be sourced through python's pypi package repository, or through a url.

-Currently, formulas can be found in one place:
+A list of available formulas can be found on the :doc:`formulalist` page.

-1. contained inside the standard sprinter library.
-Currently the formulas include:

-    * command, to execute a commnd
-    * env, to add environment variables
-    * git, for git repo cloning
-    * package, to install packages from the package manager of your environment
-    * perforce, to configure and install perforce
-    * ssh, to set up an ssh key
-    * template, to specialize a template and write it to a specified location
-    * unpack, to unpack tar.gz files

 Standard Formula Options
 ------------------------